paulroho/ConvertToUtf8/README.md

     ConvertToUtf8.exe <folder>

-This form converts all files in the specified folder to UTF-8
+This form converts all files in the specified folder to UTF-8. **Do not apply twice** (see warning below).

 ## WARNING - Known Issue